stanford-oval/Churro/README.md

 ```

 `finetuned` system returns HistoricalDocument XML by default; add `--strip-xml` to output plain text instead.
 See [HistoricalDocument XML](#historicaldocument-xml) for schema details and parsing tips.

+Optionally, add `--binarize` to pre-process each page with the bundled neural image binarizer before sending it to OCR.
+This can improve OCR accuracy on degraded documents.
+The first run downloads the `stanford-oval/eynollah_binarizer_onnx` model.

 Batch directory with filtered suffixes and output files:
 ```bash